BA (Hons) Business (Top-Up)

 The module is taught by a combination of lectures/seminars to enable you with deep critical intellectual and experiential development.

-The module provides a comprehensive guide to Organisation Theory, and offers practical guidance to application of theoretical perspectives to organising practices.
+The module provides a comprehensive guide to Organisation Theory and offers practical guidance to the application of theoretical perspectives to organising practices.
 It offers an introduction to main theoretical perspectives dominant in Organisation Theory, i.e. modern, symbolic and contemporary perspectives.
-It highlights the implications of contrasting theoretical perspectives in practice, and further explores the latest development in organising practices.
+It highlights the implications of contrasting theoretical perspectives in practice and further explores the latest development in organising practices.

 It is expected that you will enter employment with an appropriate level of Strategic Supply Chain Management (SSCM) understanding and proficiency in everyday business usage.
 This module provides these essential business skills giving you a theoretical understanding of various SSCM applications supported through practical Case Study exercises.
 You will work on a number of key techniques linked to which are set to practical scenarios, supporting work for practice and specific items relating to your assessment.

-The module is particularly is particularly useful in that it makes you aware of current issues and areas of importance within your chosen academic discipline, which gives you an advantage in the employment market, whilst this contemporary knowledge base supported by the relevant investigative study skills are particularly useful for those students aspiring to higher level studies such as Masters’ programme
+The module is particularly useful in that it makes you aware of current issues and areas of importance within your chosen academic discipline, which gives you an advantage in the employment market, whilst this contemporary knowledge base supported by the relevant investigative study skills are particularly useful for those students aspiring to higher-level studies such as Masters’ programme

 You will also choose one of the following:

 This module aims to provide you with insights into some key considerations that international businesses need to be aware of.
 Creating and appropriating value from international business strategy, and aligning with innovation for competitive advantage, are topical aspects that you will engage within this module.